samuelmuniz/Hands_On_Rl/README.md

     Update the policy using an Adam optimizer and a learning rate of 5e-3
 ```

-🛠 Use PyTorch to implement REINFORCE and solve the Cartpole environement.
+🛠 Use PyTorch to implement REINFORCE and solve the CartPole environement.
 Share the code in `reinforce.py`, and share a plot showing the return accross episodes in the `README.md`.

 ## Familiarization with a complete RL pipeline: Application to training a robotic arm